-HRMOS, our human capital management cloud (hereinafter referred to as "HRMOS series" in this section) enables evidence-based human capital utilization by centralizing and visualizing information from recruitment to activities after joining the company.
+HRMOS, our human capital management cloud (hereinafter referred to as "HRMOS series" in this section) enables evidence-based human resource utilization by centralizing and visualizing information from recruitment to activities after joining the company.
 The HRMOS series allows companies and organizations to continuously grow by enabling "recruitment, evaluation, training and deployment" based on objective judgments.

 HCM (Human Capital Management) is a management approach that values employees as a key management resource and aims to drive productivity through the integrated management of human resource information within the company, and which supports corporate human capital utilization and human capital strategies.
-We believe that the need for HCM will steadily increase as working styles change.
+We believe that the need for HCM will steadily increase as employment mobility continues to progress.